una/personal-goals/README.md

 6. Get better at javascript (patterns, Angular, Node)
 7. Learn about testing
 8. Foster designer participation in open source projects
+9. Take the time necessary to relax and do self-care.

 ## Things I'll Do This Week: October 6, 2014
 - [ ] Schedule time to focus on this list